 Key Facts

-• Casualties: Estimated loss of 30% to 50% of England’s total population.
+Casualties: Estimated loss of 30 to 50 per cent of England's total population.

 The Black Death, one of the deadliest pandemics in human history, swept across Europe between 1347 and 1351.
 It left an indelible mark on the continent, reshaping societies, economies, and cultures.
 The origins of this devastating plague can be traced back to Central Asia, and it spread to Europe through trading routes, particularly along the Silk Road.
 The disease moved swiftly, following the movement of ships, traders, and armies, eventually arriving in England in 1348.